iti-luebeck/rteasy-online/web/book/src/tutorial/cli/README.md

 # CLI User Guide

-The CLI is a alternative frontend to the graphical user interface.
+The CLI (command-line interface) is a alternative frontend to the graphical user interface.
 It currently supports the help, check, gen-vhdl and test commands.
 The help command displays a general help page or help for a subcommand.
 The check command checks if the given RTeasy program is syntactically and semantically valid.
 The gen-vhdl command can be used to export an RTeasy program to VHDL.
 The test command allows automatic testing of an RTeasy program against a test file.

 The CLI can be downloaded from [GitHub](https://github.com/iti-luebeck/rteasy-online/releases).